Page Under Construction

-There is no clear career path entering these fields.
-That raises the importance of sponsorship.
+There is no clear career path entering the fields of peace, security, conflicts and foreign policy.
+This factor increases the importance of sponsorship.

 Thomas R. Pickering Graduate Fellowship The Thomas R. Pickering Foreign Affairs Fellowship Program is a program funded by the U.S. Department of State, administered by Howard University, that attracts and prepares outstanding young people for Foreign Service careers in the U.S. Department of State.
 It welcomes the application of members of minority groups historically underrepresented in the State Department, women, and those with financial need.

 Charles B. Rangel International Affairs Program The Rangel Program is a U.S. State Department program administered by Howard University that seeks to attract and prepare outstanding young people for careers as diplomats in the Foreign Service of the U.S. Department of State.
 The program seeks individuals interested in helping to shape a freer, more secure and prosperous world through formulating, representing, and implementing U.S. foreign policy.

 Herbert Scoville Jr. Peace Fellowship The Herbert Scoville Jr. Peace Fellowship, established in 1987, is a highly-competitive national fellowship program that provides recent college and graduate school alumni with the opportunity to gain a Washington perspective on key issues of peace and security.
 Twice yearly, the fellowship’s Board of Directors selects a group of outstanding individuals to spend six to nine months in Washington.
 Supported by a salary, the fellows serve as full-time junior staff members at the participating organization of their choice.